mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

    a situation where it can be grouped.
 However, it does not pose a problem for X2many fields in a form view, as they cannot be grouped.

-Below is a possible structure and the representation of its rendering.

-.. container:: row

 .. admonition:: Possible structure and representation of its rendering

    .. list-table::